JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-Gutenberg!-The-Musical!.md

 ---
  "Brilliantly realized and side-splitting!” - New York Magazine.

-Get ready for a fast-paced, laugh-out-loud romp with Bud and Doug — best friends, die-hard theatre nerds, and the masterminds behind the most bizarre musical you’ve never imagined.
+Get ready for a fast-paced, laugh-out-loud romp with Bud and Doug — best friends, die-hard theatre nerds and the masterminds behind the most bizarre musical you’ve never imagined.
 In this outrageous two-man spoof, they throw together a no-holds-barred backers’ audition for their latest obsession: a full-blown spectacle about none other than...
 Johann Gutenberg, inventor of the printing press!

-It’s art imitating life imitating art, and it’s packed with laughter, ambition, and best buddy love!
+It’s art imitating life imitating art, and it’s packed with laughter, ambition and best buddy love!